 - 1. The Committee on Relations with Colleges and Secondary Schools conducted an extensive study concerning the January 15 deposit deadline reported above.
-It also helped plan the issues of The Advisor, the AAMC newsletter for premedical advisors (8, 9). - 2.
+It also helped plan the issues of The Advisor, the AAMC newsletter for premedical advisors (8,9). - 2.
 The Committee on Financial Problems of Medical Students continued to be very active in maintaining close liaison with the federal government in relation to the health professions scholarship and loan programs.
 In addition to recommending the maintenance of a separate health professions financial aid program, this committee helped develop guidelines for the determination of medical student financial need.
-It also helped plan the 1967-68 U.S. Public Health Service-AAMC study of medical student financing to update the similar study of 1963-64 (10).

-- 3. The Committee on Research on Student Affairs completed a pilot study of rejected applicants.
+It also helped plan the 1967-68 U. S. Public Health Service-AAMC study of medical student financing to update the similar study of 1963-64 (10). - 3.
+The Committee on Research on Student Affairs completed a pilot study of rejected applicants.
 A summary report has been published (8). - 4.
-The Committee on Student Aspects of International Medical Education sponsored a questionnaire study of U.S. medical students going abroad for short-term study and research, and results were distributed at the 1967 GSA Annual Meeting (11).
+The Committee on Student Aspects of International Medical Education sponsored a questionnaire study of U. S. medical students going abroad for short-term study and research and results were distributed at the 1967 GSA Annual Meeting (11).
 The committee also cooperated with the SAMA in the development of a booklet, International Medical Programs Available to American Medical Students (12).
-The committee also conferred with representatives of the American Medical Association relative to AMA studies of (a) U.S. graduates of foreign medical schools and (b) U.S. students in foreign medical schools who transfer to U.S. medical schools. - 5.
+The committee also conferred with representatives of the American Medical Association relative to AMA studies of (a) U. S. graduates of foreign medical schools, and (b) U. S. students in foreign medical schools who transfer to U. S. medical schools. - 5.
 The Committee on Communication with Student Organizations cooperated with SAMA in developing a questionnaire on medical student participation in curriculum planning and evaluation.
-The results of this study were reported at the 1968 GSA Annual Meeting by Carl Slater, who received his medical degree from the University of Colorado School of Medicine in 1968. - 6.
-The Committee on Medical Student Health participated in preparing a combined report of its 1966 questionnaire survey of medical student health policies and practices in U.S. medical schools and its 1967 survey of medical student mortality (13).
-Preliminary summaries of both surveys were distributed (14, 15). - 7.
-The Committee on Medical Student Records was extremely active in the development of a centralized application service pilot study and demonstration project.
+The results of this study will be reported at the 1968 GSA Annual Meeting by Carl Slater, M.D., University of Colorado Medical School, 1968. - 6.
+The Committee on Medical Student Health participated in preparing a combined report of its 1966 questionnaire survey of medical student health policies and practices in U. S. medical schools and its 1967 survey of medical student mortality (13).
+Preliminary summaries of both surveys were distributed (14,15). - 7.
+The Committee on Medical Student Records was extremely active in the development of a Centralized Application Service Pilot Study and Demonstration Project.
 The pilot study, initiated early in 1968, is being carried out primarily with the 7 schools represented on this committee.
 Nineteen additional schools elected to start using immediately the Uniform Application Blank.
 By means of the pilot study, procedures are being developed and tested whereby each applicant to a participating medical school will submit only 1 application and 1 set of transcripts to the AAMC.
 An exact copy of the application plus a standardized computerized transcript will be sent to each participating medical school designated by the applicant.
 The AAMC will also provide each participating school with IBM cards, rosters, and statistical reports concerning its applicant pool.

-8. The Nominating Committee presented the following slate of national officers to the GSA membership for consideration at its annual business meeting of November 2, 1968, who were elected at that time: Joseph Ceithaml, University of Chicago, Chairman; Robert L. Tuttle, Bowman Gray, Vice-Chairman; and Davis G. Johnson, AAMC, Secretary.
+8. The Nominating Committee presented the following slate of national officers to the GSA membership for consideration at its annual business meeting of November 2, 1968:

+Chairman: Joseph Ceithaml, University of Chicago Vice-Chairman: Robert L. Tuttle, Bowman Gray Secretary: Davis G. Johnson, AAMC